Are you interested in creating a squeeze page for your website?

 Once you’ve finished adding content to your squeeze page, you can move on to customizing it to fit your brand.

 Customizing your squeeze page to match your brand style and colors is easy.
 Just click the gear icon in the bottom-left corner of your page.

-To change your background image, click the Background section, which allows you to change your background style, color, image, and set the image position.
+To change your background image, click the Background section, which allows you to change your background style, color, and image, and set the image position.
 You can even use a background video or background image slideshow.

 Under the background image heading, click the photo icon to upload a new image from either the WordPress media library or your computer.

-To change your squeeze page’s global colors, click the Colors section where you can customize the colors of your page headers, text, buttons, links, and background.
+To change your squeeze page’s global colors, click the Colors section, where you can customize the colors of your page headers, text, buttons, links, and background.